ausdebating/constitution/constitution.rst

 ^^^^^^^^^^^^^^^^^

 #.
-The president or, in the president’s absence, such person as the president may see fit to appoint, is to preside as chairperson at each general meeting of the association.
+The president or, in the president’s absence, the vice-president, or in both their absence, such person as the president may see fit to appoint, is to preside as chairperson at each general meeting of the association.

 Adjournment